33 Immortals: Development

-33 Immortals is currently being developed by Thunder Lotus Games, the studio behind Spiritfarer.
+33 Immortals was developed by Thunder Lotus Games, the studio behind Spiritfarer.
 The setting of the game was inspired by The Divine Comedy, with Dante, Beatrice, Virgil, and Charon all appearing in the game as supporting characters, though their backgrounds were reworked to meet modern values.
 For instance, Beatrice was reimagined from a guide in Purgatory to the "leader of the rebellion", and Virgil becomes a female scholar who is interested in "science, moral values, and the use of weapons".

 33 Immortals is Thunder Lotus' first online video game.
 To meet the challenges of developing an online game, the studio expanded into two parallel development team, and recruited personnel with prior experience working on a multiplayer project.
 While preparing extensively is essential for players to succeed in raid missions in other MMO games, 33 Immortals was described by the team as a "pick up and raid" experience, as the game streamlines the mission process and allows players to jump into action "as quick and seamless as possible".
 While the team initially experimented with having 100 players in a gameplay session, the maximum player count was reduced to 33.
 According to the team, 33 was chosen because each part of The Divine Comedy has 33 chapters.

 Thunder Lotus announced 33 Immortals in June 2023 at the Xbox Games Showcase.

 Release

-The game was released via early access on March 18, 2025 for Windows and Xbox Series X/S. As of June 2025, Thunder Lotus aimed to fully release the game in 2026.
+The game was released via early access on March 18, 2025 for Windows and Xbox Series X/S. As of June 2025, Thunder Lotus aimed to fully release the game in 2026, with Thunder Lotus announcing the game to release on June 10, 2026.